Deploy a Gatsby site

 Deploy your site to Pages by logging into the > Account Home > Pages and selecting Create a project.
 Select the new GitHub repository that you created and, in the Set up builds and deployments section, provide the following information:

 After configuring your site, you can begin your first deploy.
 You should see Cloudflare Pages installing

 gatsby, your project dependencies, and building your site, before deploying it.

-pages.dev.
 Every time you commit new code to your Gatsby site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You'll also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.
+You will also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.